mniet2009/Kubernetes-Zero-to-Hero/Security/Manage_Security_Like_Pro.md

-# Kubernetes Security Journey for DevSecOps Engineers.
+# Kubernetes Security Journey for DevSecOps Engineers

 As DevSecOps engineers, one of the primary resposibilities is to maintain security of your Kubernetes clusters and the containers.
 Here are some of the mandatory things to consider.